 Gardening Tasks for July – Things to watch for in your garden

 Blossom end rot in tomatoes is caused by a lack of calcium, which in turn can be due to insufficient watering.
 Water daily if needs be, and feed weekly with a potassium rich feed.
-Growing tomatoes in containers and grow bags is one way around this problem – we have suggestions for some suitable tomato varieties here
+Growing tomatoes in containers is one way around this problem – we have suggestions for some suitable tomato varieties here

 Gardening Workshops in Marie’s garden